 Because undergraduate creative writing students are not expected to specialize in a single genre, the minor requires in its core an introductory workshop course that exposes students to each of the four genres as well as a minimum of two workshop courses in specific genres.

 Semester hours that count toward the student’s major may not count towards the creative writing minor.
 Other appropriate courses, including special topic courses (when the theme is relevant), 5000-level courses, and directed readings may be considered for inclusion as electives upon review by the coordinator.
 Visit http://www.ecu.edu/cs-cas/engl/EnglishMinor.cfm for more information.

-Minimum requirement for the minor in creative writing is 24 s.h. of credit as follows:
+Minimum requirement for the creative writing minor is 18 s.h. of credit as follows: